-Bush and Comb out the Wheaten regularly.
-Comb at least once a week to the skin for both puppy and adult coats, and daily during adolescent to adult coat.
-Bushing & combing with help remove mattes.
+Bush and comb out the Wheaten regularly.
+Comb at least once a week to the skin for both puppy and adult coats, and daily during adolescent to adult coats.
+Bushing & combing with help remove matters.

-Bathe dog regularly.
-Wheatens can (should be bathed often.
-Use only a gently shampoo (oatmeal shampoo) Cream rinse can make the comb out easier and helps the coat stay cleaner.
-Keep ears clean, trim nails, Check & clean eyes, Care for teeth.
+Bathe the dog regularly.
+Wheaten can/should be bathed often.
+Use only a gentle shampoo (oatmeal shampoo).
+Cream rinse can make the comb out easier and helps the coat stay cleaner.
+Keep ears clean, trim nails, Check & clean eyes, and Care for teeth.
 Discuss this with your vet.

 “Proper Grooming is the most important thing that I can stress to a Wheaten owner”

-Your first step is to have one of these Professional Slicker Brushes & Comb, that are listed on this page.
-There are so many brushes, you want to make sure you have the right brush for your Wheatens coat.
+Your first step is to have one of these Professional Slicker Brushes & Comb listed on this page.
+There are many brushes; you want to ensure you have the right brush for your Wheaten coat.

-Practice good Natural Pet Grooming with a natural shampoo, oatmeal.
+Practice good Natural Pet Grooming with natural shampoo and oatmeal.
 Organic shampoos.
-Remember a little goes a long way.
-When it comes to shampooing your dog, too much shampoo can actually be harmful to the dogs skin.
+Remember, a little goes a long way.
+When it comes to shampooing your dog, too much can harm the dog’s skin.
 Your pet’s skin glands produce oil that helps keep unhealthy bacteria away.
-Shampooing strips away the natural beneficial oils in your dogs skin that are important for a healthy immune system.
-The harsher the shampoo the dryer the skin will become that will cause itching for the dog.
+Shampooing strips away the natural beneficial oils in your dog’s skin that are important for a healthy immune system.
+The harsher the shampoo, the dryer the skin will become, which will cause itching for the dog.

 Natural Treatment for Ears

-Some long-haired breeds of dogs grow hair inside their ear canal.
-For many years, one of the most controversial topics among veterinarians and pet groomers, is the topic of plucking this hair from a dog’s ears.
-New research suggest plucking the ear hair from a dog is both painful and unnecessary to keep away ear infections.
+Some long-haired breeds of dogs grow hair inside their ear canals.
+For many years, one of the most controversial topics among veterinarians and pet groomers has been plucking this hair from a dog’s ears.
+New research suggests plucking the ear hair from a dog is both painful and unnecessary to prevent ear infections.

-While traditional vets say that, a dog’s ear should be plucked and cleaned on a regular basis to keep the ear healthy.
-Veterinarians who specialize in dermatological conditions like Dr. Paul B. Bloom - DVM would disagree, arguing that plucking ear hair causes trauma to the ear.
-This trauma causes inflammation and tiny wounds, which excrete a serum; an inflamed, moist ear is prime breeding ground for bacteria.
+While traditional vets say that a dog’s ear should be plucked and cleaned regularly to keep the ear healthy, veterinarians specializing in dermatological conditions like Dr. Paul B. Bloom - DVM would disagree, arguing that plucking ear hair causes trauma to the ear.
+This trauma causes inflammation and tiny wounds, which excrete a serum; an inflamed, moist ear is the prime breeding ground for bacteria.
 However, both agree that routine cleaning is essential for preventing an ear infection.